karaoke-tools/km-probe/README.md

 ##### Uninstall
 Run: `sudo make uninstall`

+##### Update
+To update the software, run `git pull`, and do the Build and the Install steps again.

 ## License
 `km-probe` is a free and open source software.
-See the LICENSE file for more information.
+See the [`LICENSE`](https://github.com/karaoke-tools/km-probe/blob/master/LICENSE) file for more information.